 Bhindi comes in many shapes and sizes in Indian cuisine.
 This bhindi masala recipe highlights okra all on its own.
 But if you're up for trying different recipes with bhindi, a few more okra recipe variations include:

-- Bhindi Aloo: Add one medium par-boiled potato cut in ½ inch cubes.
+- Bhindi Aloo: Add one medium par-boiled potato cut into ½-inch pieces.

 - Bhindi Masala with Tomato: Add one deseeded tomato cut into ½ pieces.

-- Kurkuri Bhindi (crispy okra): A bit more time-consuming since the okra must be coated in a batter made from besan gram (chickpea) and rice flour.
+- Kurkuri Bhindi (crispy okra): This is a bit more time-consuming since the okra must be coated in a batter made from besan gram (chickpea) and rice flour.
 Here is an easy air fryer recipe for Kurkuri Bhindi!

 Recipe Tips & Notes